 Are there any particular challenges or unusual aspects to your role?

-The United Kingdom plans to become carbon neutral by 2050.
+The United Kingdom plans to become net zero by 2050.
 The country has embarked on a new nuclear reactor build programme for the first time since the 1990s and is also developing a large renewable fleet, underlining its strong commitment to clean energy and the creation of a low-carbon economy.

 Working around the energy transition is a huge challenge, technically and commercially, and it requires lots of international collaboration, technology innovation and policy reform.
 Thanks to my practical experience in the clean energy sector, I can navigate through this complex situation by understanding the needs of policymakers and working with business leaders to ensure a better understanding, and thereby help them to collaborate and find innovative solutions to the challenges they jointly face.

 What do you find most enjoyable about your job?